SAIL-GuoLab/DeepContrast_Demo/Environment_setup/README.md

 conda env create -f DeepContrast.yml
 ```

 Anaconda shall be able to configure the environment correctly.
 If not, you may need to manually install the packages.
-The exhaustive (but not necessarily necessary) list can be found below.

 Also, if you do not have anaconda installed, you can refer to [this tutorial](https://github.com/RnR-2018/Deep-learning-with-PyTorch-and-GCP/tree/master/Step01_manage_anaconda_on_GCP).

+The exhaustive (but maybe unnecessary) list can be found below.

 ```
 channels: